Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 TL;DR

 The Bible's 'fear not' commands are never demands to manufacture a feeling.
 They are always grounded in a reason: God is with you, God will help you, God holds your right hand.
-Study Isaiah 41:10, Psalm 27, and 2 Timothy 1:7 together for the biblical case that courage is a different response to it.
+Study Isaiah 41:10, Psalm 27, and 2 Timothy 1:7 together for the biblical case that courage is not the absence of fear but a different response to it.

 Fear is honest.
 The world contains things that are genuinely threatening, and the part of you that registers danger is not your enemy.
 The question the Bible addresses is not whether you should ever feel fear.
 It is what you do with it, and what you trust when it shows up.